edeneunkim/iPad-Calculator/README.md

 * User presses 6, then presses ʸ√, then presses 216, which shows 3
 ## Files
 Most of the code is in the ContentView file in the Calculator package.
 The custom colors that I created are in the Assets file.
+To view images of the calculator in use, you can check the Screenshots folder.
 ## Sources
 I used the following videos as a guideline to learn how to code a calculator with Swift:
 * https://www.youtube.com/watch?v=A2gGNTKo_q8